A funny thing happened on the way to a serious discussion about Catholic beliefs and American politics. It disappeared into cyberspace.

 Despite misgivings, the L.A.
 Times is in favor of allowing the euthanasia of terminally ill children.
 It approves of Belgium’s new law establishing protocols for the practice, and wants a similar regime instituted in California.

-Its editorialist gasps at a first reading of the decision, but recovers his breath upon realizing that the idea of helping children die only seems incredibly cold and barbaric.
+At first reading of the decision, the editorialist gasps, but recovers his breath upon realizing that the idea of helping children die only seems incredibly cold and barbaric.

-It’s actually dignified for a variety of reasons.
+It’s actually dignified for a variety of reasons, you see.
 First, it’s humane to stop pain and suffering.
 Secondly, “aid in dying” is empowering, as it honors the choice to end life on one’s own terms rather than nature’s.
-Third, we’ll have tightly controlled circumstances and legal protections to avoid abuse.
+Third, we’ll have tightly controlled circumstances and legal protections--airtight, I presume--to avoid abuse.
 Fourth, logic compels it.
+Really.

 Wednesday, February 12, 2014